Agreement for therapy (adults)

 Pre- and post-session journalling

-I thoroughly recommend journalling before and after your therapy sessions.
-Journalling after sessions can help to increase self-awareness and can help in creating new patterns in the way you think.
+I thoroughly recommend journaling before and after your therapy sessions.
+Journaling after sessions can help to increase self-awareness and can help in creating new patterns in the way you think.
 Journalling before sessions can help you to notice what you want or need from the sessions so that we can focus the session around those needs.

-You could journal in a notebook or sketchbook, or on your phone or via voice notes, writing or drawing or speaking or typing – whatever is best for you.
-I have a prompt sheet that you can download which may be useful.
+You could journal in a notebook or sketchbook, or on your phone or via voice notes, writing, drawing or speaking or typing – whatever is best for you.
+I have a prompt sheet that you can download, which may be useful.

 Cautions